sdvickers98/picoCTF-2019-Walkthrough/cryptography/#13 - AES-ABC.md

 The math behind the AES is a little dense, but it basically consists of substitution and permutation.
 I would go into more detail about it here, but the AES
 [Wikipedia](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard#High-level_description_of_the_algorithm) page has a good explanation of the algorithm.
 If you'd rather learn by watching than reading, check out [this](https://www.youtube.com/watch?v=O4xNJsjtN6E) Computerphile video about the AES algorithm.
-I highly recommend that you understand it before continuing.
+I highly recommend that you check out at least one of these resources and make sure you understand the algorithm before continuing.

 <h4 id="back_to_problem">Back to the problem</h4>